Klara Ashrafyan

-Klara Zarmairovna Ashrafyan (Кла́ра Зарма́йровна Ашрафя́н; 15 September 1924, Yerevan — 7 August 1999, Moscow) was a Soviet Indologist of Armenian origin.
+Klara Zarmairovna Ashrafyan (Кла́ра Зарма́йровна Ашрафя́н; 15 September 1924 — 7 August 1999) was a Soviet Indologist of Armenian origin.
 She was known for her researches into the Delhi Sultanate and the Mughal Empire.

 Life and career

-Klara Ashrafyan was born in Yerevan in the family of one of the founders of the Armenian Communist party, Zarmair Ashrafyan.
+Ashrafyan was born in Yerevan, Armenian Soviet Socialist Republic, to Zarmair Ashrafyan, one of the founders of the Armenian Communist Party.
 In 1936, he and his wife were denounced, arrested and executed.
 The orphaned Klara was adopted by relatives in Moscow.
 Despite being tarnished as a family member of a traitor to the Motherland, she was allowed to study at the Faculty of History, Moscow State University, where she graduated in 1947.
 She specialised in the history of medieval Iran under B.N.
 Zakhoder, obtaining her Candidate of Sciences degree in 1950 with a dissertation on the period of the rule of Nadir Shah.

 Between 1950 and 1955, she worked as an editor of the bulletin of foreign literature at the Fundamental Library of Social Sciences, succeeding Koka Antonova.
 Persuaded by Antonova and I.M.
 Reisner to change her field of study, she shifted to researching the Islamic states of medieval India, where her knowledge of Persian was useful.
 From 1955 to her death, she worked at the Institute of Oriental Studies of the Russian Academy of Sciences.

 In 1984, the Institute decided to organise a multi-volume collective set of works on the History of the Orient.
 Ashrafyan was tasked with heading a section on the peoples of the east.
 She edited volumes II and III of the set.

 Ashrafyan died in Moscow on 7 August 1999.